lucianojoublanc-da/derivhack2019dev/examples/hellocdm/README.md

 ## Tutorial

-In this section we are going to walk throught the app step-by-step.
+In this section we are going to walk through the app step-by-step.

 ### Loading the DAML model onto a local ledger